 Top tip: Patience and perseverance are key to spotting whales.
 There’s no sure-fire way of determining whether whales are going to be visible on any given day or time and it may take hours before they surface.

-Best place in Cornwall to see tropical turtles
+Best place to see tropical turtles in Cornwall

 The most commonly spotted tropical turtle in Cornwall is the leatherback turtle which grows to over two metres in length.
 Usually found in the warm waters of the Central Pacific, these solitary animals are the fastest swimmers and deepest divers of all the species of marine animals.
 They travel thousands of miles from their tropical breeding areas to feed on the abundance of jellyfish supported by the cooler temperatures of the Cornish sea and sightings are usually recorded between August and October.